sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 This time, there is an error: "Connector Error: Unable to connect!"

-To pinpoint where the error occurred, return to 'Test Connection' command implementation.
+To pinpoint where the error occurred, follow these steps:

+1. Return to the 'Test Connection' command implementation.
 Click the red dot that displays to the left of line 58, where the error gets thrown.
 Doing so inserts a break point at that line.
 Line 58 is a good one to start with, because that's where the "Unable to connect" error gets thrown.

-Now, test the connection in Postman again.
+2. Test the connection in Postman again.
 Postman will stall until it times out after 3 minutes (SaaS connectors time out after 3 minutes), because the project stopped before the response was returned.

-Return to the 'my-client.ts' file, and you will see that line 58 is highlighted and the connector is now paused.
+3. Return to the 'my-client.ts' file, and you will see that line 58 is highlighted and the connector is now paused.
 The breakpoint indicates that the connector is working as intended, returning the error because it can't connect.
 This means that there is an error in the asynchronous `testConnection` function.

-Click F5 to continue running the project.
+4. Click F5 to continue running the project.
 You will receive the same error as before: "Unable to connect!"

 To resolve the issue, change `'TableName'` to `'Users'` and save your changes.